nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/granules?temporal\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z,30,60&temporal\[\]=2000-01-01T10:00:00Z,,30&temporal\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z"

+The first two values of the parameter together define the temporal bounds.
+See under "Temporal Range searches" on different ways of specifying the temporal bounds including ISO 8601.

 For temporal range search, the default is inclusive on the range boundaries.
-This can be changed by specifying `exclude_boundary` option with `options[attribute][exclude_boundary]=true`.
+This can be changed by specifying `exclude_boundary` option with `options[temporal][exclude_boundary]=true`.
 This option has no impact on periodic temporal searches.

-The time interval in temporal range searches can be specified as ISO 8601 time intervals instead of comma seperated values.

-    curl "%CMR-ENDPOINT%/granules?temporal\[\]=2000-01-01T10:00:00Z/P10Y2M10DT2H,30,60&temporal\[\]=2000-01-01T10:00:00Z/,30&temporal\[\]=2000-01-01T10:00:00Z/2010-03-10T12:00:00Z"

-Note: ISO 8601 does not allow open-ended time intervals but the CMR API does allow specification of open-ended time intervals.
-For example, "2000-01-01T10:00:00Z/" and "/2000-01-01T10:00:00Z" are valid ranges.

 #### Exclude granules from elastic results by echo granule id and concept ids.